GEORGE'S COMMUNITY COLLEGE

 Evaluation of student performance is to be based on:

-Unannounced quizzes and homework will account for approximately 25% of the semester grade.
-Homework consists of essays that are to be written in standard English format and problem sets.
+Unannounced quizzes and assigned homework will account for approximately 25% of the semester grade.
+Homework consists of problem sets.

-Two (mid-term and final) comprehensive in-class tests on digital circuits will account for approximately 25% of the semester grade.
+Two (mid-term and final) comprehensive in-class test on circuit elements and circuit analysis will account for approximately 25% of the semester grade each.

-A design logic project with associated report will account for approximately 25% of the semester grade.
-This project is to be an original individual work.
+A multipage report will account for approximately 25% of the semester grade.
+This report is to be an original individual work.
+No sharing of work.
 A grade of zero will be given to anyone who copies their projects.
+All work is subject to re-grade if academic dishonesty is suspected.
+Turn work in on time.

 HOW ASSIGNMENTS ARE TO BE SUBMITTED